 The jury must consider these types of reasonable arguments.
 It’s up to the defense attorney to point out the differences between direct facts and circumstantial evidence.
 Without the skills of experienced defense counsel or your side, it may be all too simple to convince the courtroom that a too-high BAC equals a DUI conviction.

-When you’re charged with DUI in Los Angeles, realize it’s in your best interests to fight the charge.
+When you’re charged with DUI in Los Angeles, realize it’s in your interests to fight the charge.
 You aren’t guilty until the verdict is rendered.
 Unless you enter a guilty plea, it’s your legal right to challenge the arresting officer.

 Don’t go it alone.
 If you or someone you love has been arrested on a DUI charge in Los Angeles, call the Los Angeles DUI lawyers now.